 Skip to content

-Despite mutations in GARS1 being very rare, many studies have used flies and mice to model distal SMA and CMT2D in order to better understand how the mutations cause deterioration of the motor and sensory nerves2-5.
-These studies and others have led to the development of several treatment strategies that have proven beneficial in animal models6-8.
+Despite mutations in GARS1 being very rare, many studies have used flies and mice to model distal SMA and CMT2D in order to better understand how the mutations cause deterioration of the motor and sensory nerves2-7.
+These studies and others have led to the development of several treatment strategies that have proven beneficial in the animal models8-11.

-However, the most promising therapeutic approach to treat GARS1 mutations that affect motor and sensory nerves came from a large, collaborative approach from several different groups across the world9-10.
+However, the most promising therapeutic approach to treat GARS1 mutations that affect motor and sensory nerves came from a large, collaborative approach from several different groups across the world13-14.
 Through studying fly and mouse models, an important mechanism was identified that links the GARS1 mutations to the symptoms observed in patients.
-These findings allowed the researchers to identify a treatment strategy, in which a key protein was increased throughout the body, that was able to fully treat both the flies and mice modelling GARS1 mutations9-10.
+These findings allowed the researchers to identify a treatment strategy, in which a key protein was increased throughout the body, that was able to fully treat both the flies and mice modelling GARS1 mutations13-14.
 It is very likely that this therapeutic approach can be adapted to a virus-mediated gene therapy that may prove beneficial to patients in the future.
+Indeed, this strategy is the focus of a new spin-off company called XTRNA Bio B.V. that is currently trying to raise funds to develop their clinical candidate treatment.

 1. Antonellis et al. (2003) Glycyl tRNA synthetase mutations in CMT2D and dSMAV.
 Am J Hum Genet 72: 1293-1299.